piotrmurach/tty-progressbar/README.md

 ### 3.10 :interval

-For every call of `advance` method the **ProgressBar** takes a sample for speed measurement.
-By default the samples are grouped per second but you can change that by passing the `interval` option.
+Every time `advance` method is called, a time sample is taken for speed measurement.
+By default, all the samples are grouped in second intervals to provide a rate of speed.
+You can change this by passing the `interval` option.

 The `interval` option is an `integer` that represents the number of seconds, for example, interval of `60` would mean that speed is measured per 1 minute.